Paper 2024/1646

 Abstract

-This paper studies transaction execution mechanisms (TEMs) for blockchains, as the efficient resource allocation across multiple parallel executions queues or "local fee markets."
-We present a model considering capacity constraints, user valuations, and delay costs in a multi-queue system with an aggregate capacity constraint due to global consensus.
-We show that revenue maximization tends to allocate capacity to the highest-paying queue, while welfare maximization generally serves all queues.
+This paper investigates how pricing schemes can achieve efficient allocations in blockchain systems featuring multiple transaction queues under a global capacity constraint.
+I model a capacity-constrained blockchain where users submit transactions to different queues—each representing a submarket with unique demand characteristics—and decide to participate based on posted prices and expected delays.
+I find that revenue maximization tends to allocate capacity to the highest-paying queue, whereas welfare maximization generally serves all queues.
 Optimal relative pricing of different queues depends on factors such as market size, demand elasticity, and the balance between local and global congestion.
-Our results have implications for evolving blockchain architectures, including parallel execution, DAG-based systems, and multiple concurrent proposers, and can help design more efficient TEMs.
+My results have implications for the implementation of local congestion pricing for evolving blockchain architectures, including parallel transaction execution, directed acyclic graph (DAG)-based systems, and multiple concurrent proposers.

 Metadata